-On departure day, transfers to the Longyearbyen airport will be offered to all passengers with scheduled flights.
+Disembark in the morning.
+On departure day, transfers to the Longyearbyen airport will be offered to passengers with scheduled flights.

 Mandatory Travel Insurance:

-Venture out to sheltered bays and areas known for calmer waters on small group kayaking excursions led by expert kayaking guides.
+Advance booking required.
 The number of participants is restricted to a maximum of 10 passengers and 1 guide per outing in the Arctic.
-Passengers who participate in the sea kayak program should have a working knowledge of sea kayaking strokes, entries, exits, including a “wet exit.”
-Normal duration of an outing is approximately 2-4 hours, and is guided and supervised by professional kayak guides with experience in cold-water regions paddling near ice and marine mammals.
-The sea kayaking guide will also be certified in advanced wilderness first aid and is responsible for accompanying and supervising all kayak operations.
-All deployment of kayaks and paddlers will be done with Zodiacs, operated by expedition staff.
-Booking in advance is highly recommended.
+Venture out to sheltered bays and calmer waters on small group kayaking excursions led by expert guides.
+Participants should have a working knowledge of sea kayaking strokes, entries and exits, including a “wet exit.”
+Outings last approximately 2-4 hours and are conducted by professional kayak guides with experience in cold-water regions, paddling near ice and marine mammals, and certification in advanced wilderness first aid.
+All deployment of kayaks and paddlers is done with Zodiacs operated by expedition staff.
 Please contact ExpeditionTrips for details.

-Arrival transfer from the meeting point to the ship; shipboard accommodations; meals aboard the ship; coffee, tea, and water; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; parka; gear on loan (insulated, waterproof boots for US sizes 6-16).
+Arrival transfer; transfer from ship to airport upon disembarkation; shipboard accommodations; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; gear to keep (expedition parka); and gear on loan (insulated, waterproof boots supplied for US sizes 4-16); meals aboard the ship; coffee, tea, and water.
 Subject to change without notice.

-Airfare; travel insurance (required); passport and visa fees; gratuities are at your discretion; items of a personal nature including laundry, Wi-Fi, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; kayaking; fuel surcharge may apply.
+Airfare; mandatory travel insurance; passport and visa fees; discretionary gratuities; items of a personal nature including laundry, Wi-Fi; alcoholic and non-alcoholic beverages (except coffee, tea, and water); optional excursions; kayaking; fuel surcharge may apply.